liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/spending-overall.jpg"
   title="How Many Live A Hero Player Spend Money In-game?" %}

 More than 50% of the players actually spend at least some amount of money in Live A Hero.
+Completely free-to-play players are less than what I originally thought.

 {% include figure-image.html path="/assets/img/survey-2024/spending-region.jpg"
   title="How Many Live A Hero Player Spend Money In-game? (by Region)" %}